Mike Yastrzemski Player Props: Giants vs. Pirates

-Mike Yastrzemski, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Pittsburgh Pirates, with Rich Hill on the mound, May 29 at 5:05 PM ET.
+The San Francisco Giants and Mike Yastrzemski (.361 slugging percentage over his past 10 games, including one homer), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at Oracle Park, Tuesday at 9:45 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Brewers.
+In his last game, he hit a home run while going 1-for-3 against the Brewers.

 Mike Yastrzemski Game Info & Props vs. the Pirates